BalkamFR/callmemaybe/README.md

 (`test_parsing.py`).

-End-to-end validation is done by running the full pipeline against the provided `data/input/` files and comparing the output to `data/correction/function_calling_corrections.json`.
+End-to-end validation is done by running the full pipeline against the provided `data/input/` files and manually inspecting the generated output file (`data/output/function_calling_results.json`) to check that each entry contains the right function name and parameters.

 ## Resources